runAnwesh/devops-qoala-assignment-Anwesh-21uec029/README.md

 ## Solution Steps

 ### 1. Initial Setup
-1. **Cloning the Repository**
-   - Cloned the GitHub repository containing the `Dockerfiles`, `docker-compose.yml` file, and application code.
+1. Cloned the GitHub repository

-2. **Building Docker Images**
-   - Built Docker images locally for each service using the provided Dockerfiles.
+2. Built Docker images locally
    - Tagged the images as `local-nginx` and `local-python-app` to be referenced in `docker-compose.yml`.

 ### 2. Running the Docker Compose File